DKatzlberger/Project_Y/README.md

 ***Settings:***

 The script accepts one commandline argument, which is a path to a settings.yaml file.
 In the file you need to specify all required settings.
-In the snipped below some of the settings are displayed.
+In the snipped below some of the settings are displayed (more settings are required).
 An example settings file for "interactions.R" can be found here [example_settings_interactions.yaml]().
 ```yaml
 # Classification